Day of Remembering the Victims of Croatian War of Independence and Vukovar and Škabrnja

-This national holiday commemorates the memory of all the military and civilian victims of the Croatian War of Independence.
+This holiday commemorates the memory of all the military and civilian victims of the Domovinski rat, officially called the Croatian War of Independence.
 On November 18, 1991, both Vukovar and Škabrnja were attacked and defeated by the Jugoslavenska narodna armija – JNA (Yugoslav People’s Army) and Serbian army.

 Bitka za Vukovar (Battle of Vukovar) was the biggest battle in the Croatian War of Independence.
-JNA supported by the Serbian paramilitary forces laid siege to the city for 3 months.
+Supported by the Serbian paramilitary forces, JNA laid siege to the city for 3 months.

-Vukovar was defeated on November 18, 1991.
+Vukovar (view map) was defeated on November 18, 1991.
 The city was completely destroyed and almost razed to the ground.
 The destruction of Vukovar was the largest in Europe since World War II.

-During these 3 months, more than 2.500 people including both Croatian military forces and civilians died.
+During these 3 months, more than 2.500 people died, including both Croatian military forces and civilians.
 People were also forced to leave their homes and the city.
 Some ended up in prison camps in Serbia.

-JNA, the Serbian army, and local Serbian insurgents attacked Škabrnja in the morning of November 18, 1991.
+JNA, the Serbian army, and local Serbian insurgents attacked Škabrnja on the morning of November 18, 1991.
 Croatian soldiers were poorly armed and ultimately defeated.